 In cities around the world, gentrification has long been a threat to culture — and Los Angeles is no exception.
 Just take the recent L.A.
 Times article on the plight of mariachis in Boyle Heights.
 Yet in a piece that’s clearly about gentrification, the Times doesn’t once use the word.
 What’s going on?

-For years, reporters and academics have been documenting how gentrification can make culture disappear as longtime residents are forced out of their neighborhoods.
+Reporters and academics have long been documenting how gentrification can make culture disappear as longtime residents are forced out of their neighborhoods.
 Not too long ago, for example, The Guardian explained that gentrification endangered vital, longtime music scenes in New Orleans, Austin and Nashville.

 On September 9, the Los Angeles Times appeared to offer another disturbing report about gentrification’s street-level destruction.
 Titled “As Rents Soar in L.A., Even Boyle Heights’ Mariachis Sing the Blues,” the article details how the “culture” of mariachis, “long an iconic part of Los Angeles,” is in danger because of “soaring rents.”